Proud Canadian Company

 2022-Present: Fight to Control Inflation

 As inflation increased in early 2022, the BoC started to raise the overnight rate to fight inflation.
-From the beginning of 2022 until the end of 2022, the BoC raised the target overnight rates from 0.25% to 4.25% in an effort to bring inflation back under control.
-As inflation remains above the BoC 2% target, the Bank has raised the overnight rates again to 5.00%.
+From the beginning of 2022 until the end of 2022, the BoC raised the target overnight rates from 0.25% to 4.25% to bring inflation back under control.
+As inflation remains above the BoC 2% target, the Bank has raised the overnight rates to 5.00%.

 Canada Prime Rate Forecast

-Inflation is back up 3.3% year-over-year, meaning we have strayed further from the BoC target of 2%.
-Additionally, since the US Federal Reserve (the Fed) recently raised rates another 0.25%, the BoC likely will follow suit during their fall announcement.
-This past month, Fitch also cut the United States’ credit rating due to a 33% overall increase YoY in money supply which drove up bond yields.
+Inflation is up 3.8% year-over-year, meaning we are still further from the BoC target of 2%.
+Additionally, since the US Federal Reserve (the Fed) recently raised rates by another 0.25%, the BoC will likely follow suit during its fall announcement.
+This past month, Fitch also cut the United States’ credit rating due to a 33% overall increase YoY in money supply, which drove up bond yields.
 American bond yields took Canadian bond yields and fixed mortgage rates along with them.
 It is now anticipated that inflation may remain stubbornly high and not reach the 2% target until sometime in 2025.
-This means we may not likely see any rate cuts until mid-2024, and even then, they may be gradual at 25 basis points per quarter.

 Final Thoughts

 The Canadian economy continues to experience many ups and downs that significantly affect lending.
 When the BoC adjusts its overnight rate, lenders react by changing their policy rates.
-The Bank of Canada aims to keep the economy stable through policies like the introduction of prime rates in 1935 to inflation targets in 1991.
+The Bank of Canada aims to stabilize the economy through similar policies, such as introducing prime rates in 1935 and inflation targets in 1991.

 Don’t let the trajectory of prime rates and inflation keep you from reaching your homeownership goals.
 Contact one of nesto’s mortgage experts to see how you can make your goals a reality.